GriersonMarucciLab/Minesweeper/README.md

 -------------------------------------------
 Generally, there are six scripts we used to run the whole-cell model.
 Three are the experimental files created with each new experiment (the bash script, gene list, experiment list), and three are stored within the whole-cell model and are updated only upon improvement (MGGrunner.m, runGraphs.m, and compareGraphs.m).
 The bash script is a list of commands for the supercomputer(s) to carry out.
 Each new bash script is created from the GenericScript.sh template, which determines how many simulations to run, where to store the output, which analysis to run, and where to store the results of the analysis.
-The gene list is a text file containing rows of gene codes (in the format �MG_XXX�,).
+The gene list is a text file containing rows of gene codes (in the format 'MG_XXX',).
 Each row corresponds to a single simulation and determines which genes that simulation should knockout.

 The experiment list is a text file containing rows of simulation names.
 Each row corresponds to a single simulation and determines where the simulation output and results of the analysis are stored.
 In brief, to manually run the whole-cell model: a new bash script, gene list, and experiment list are created on the desktop computer to answer an experimental question.
 The supercomputer is accessed on the desktop via ftp software, where the new experimental files are uploaded, the planned output folders are created, and MGGRunner.m, runGraphs.m, compareGraphs.m files are confirmed to be present.
-The supercomputer is then accessed on the desktop via ssh software, where the new bash script is made executable and added to the supercomputer�s queuing system to be executed.
+The supercomputer is then accessed on the desktop via ssh software, where the new bash script is made executable and added to the supercomputers queuing system to be executed.
 Once the experiment is complete, the supercomputer is accessed on the desktop via ssh software, where the results of the analysis are moved to /pdf and /fig folders.
 These folders are accessed on the desktop via ftp software, where the results of the analysis are downloaded.
 More detailed instructions are contained within the template bash script.
 Each wild-type simulation consists of 300 files requiring 0.3GB.
 Each gene manipulated simulation can consist of up to 500 files requiring between 0.4GB and 0.9GB.
 Each simulation takes 5 to 12 hours to complete in real time, 7 - 13.89 hours in simulated time.